So you just closed on your mortgage and you’re beginning to settle into your new home (and your new loan).

 So someone might think they can pull a fast one on the insurance company.
 Here’s the rub though – when you don’t verify stuff, such as income and assets on your mortgage application back in 2006, you wind up with a higher rate.

-Aside from higher cost, the other downside to mortgage protection insurance is that the money goes toward the mortgage.
+Aside from the higher cost, the other downside to mortgage protection insurance is that the money goes toward the mortgage.
 Remember, not everyone wants to pay off the mortgage in full or ahead of schedule.

 Of course, today’s policies seem to be more in line with term life insurance in that the proceeds can be used for just about anything.
-But that begs the question, why not just buy life insurance?
+But that begs the question, again, why not just buy life insurance?